 At U.S. Embassies and Consulates (hereinafter Consular Posts) and USCIS offices (in the United States and overseas), the beneficiaries of Form I-730 filed by asylees are known as follow-to-join asylees (FTJ-A or Visa 92 beneficiaries).
-Beneficiaries of a Form I-730 filed by refugees are known as follow-to-join refugees (FTJ-R or Visa 93 beneficiaries).8
+Beneficiaries of a Form I-730 filed by refugees are known as follow-to-join refugees (FTJ-R or Visa 93 beneficiaries).

 A petitioner may file a Form I-730 if they have refugee or asylee status, and also if they have become a Lawful Permanent Resident (LPR) based on refugee or asylee status.
-Naturalized U.S. citizens however, may NOT file a Form I-730 for family members, but rather should file a Form I-130, Petition for Alien Relative.9 A refugee may naturalize before reunification with the beneficiary without affecting the adjudication of the Form I-730.
-The key is that the Form I-730 petition was filed prior to the petitioner's naturalization.10 However, an asylee should maintain LPR status until the beneficiary has an approved Form I-730, is admitted to the United States as a derivative asylee, and has adjusted status to LPR.
-A derivative asylee
+Naturalized U.S. citizens however, may NOT file a Form I-730 for family members, but rather should file a Form I-130, Petition for Alien Relative.
+A refugee may naturalize before reunification with the beneficiary without affecting the adjudication of the Form I-730.
+The key is that the Form I-730 petition was filed prior to the petitioner's naturalization.
+However, an asylee should maintain LPR status until the beneficiary has an approved Form I-730, is admitted to the United States as a derivative asylee, and has adjusted status to LPR.
+A derivative asylee cannot adjust status to LPR if the Principal Asylee has naturalized; this will create a situation in which the derivative must apply for asylum nunc pro tunc.
+The nunc pro tunc process can be lengthy, as it involves submission of an I-589 by the derivative asylee in his or her own right

-7 See 9 FAM 203.5-4 to determine whether a refugee or asylee is a Principal Applicant, see also the Eligibility Screening questions in Section IV. i.
+See 9 $\underline{\text{FAM 203.5-4}}$ to determine whether a refugee or asylee is a Principal Applicant, see also the Eligibility Screening questions in Section IV. i.

-9 See USCIS, Form I-730 Refugee/Asylee Relative Petition Instructions.
+See USCIS, Form I-730 Refugee/Asylee Relative Petition Instructions.
 See also Section XII.
 Additional Family Reunification Options Beyond the Form I-730.

-10 Note: Filing a Form I-730 before the petitioner's naturalization would still require a humanitarian extension if filed after the twoyear filing deadline.
+Note: Filing a Form I-730 before the petitioner's naturalization would still require a humanitarian extension if filed after the two-year filing deadline.
 For asylees, it is also important to note that naturalization of the petitioner will require the derivative to file a Form I-589 for a nunc pro tunc (meaning "now for then") asylum application and have it approved by USCIS before the derivative asylee may file a Form I-485 to adjust status to lawful permanent resident.
 This is because a principal asylee who has naturalized no longer meets the definition of a refugee.
 Therefore, once the principal asylee has naturalized, a spouse or child is no longer eligible to adjust status as a derivative asylee because they no longer qualify as the spouse or child of a refugee.
 See INA § 101(a)(42).
 Naturalization of a principal refugee does not affect a derivative refugee's eligibility for adjustment of status to permanent resident.
 See also, USCIS Policy Manual, Adjustment of Status, Part L Refugee Adjustment and Part M Asylee Adjustment.